supabase/supabase/web/docs/architecture.md

 - [postgres-meta](https://github.com/supabase/postgres-meta) is a RESTful API for managing your Postgres, allowing you to fetch tables, add roles, and run queries etc.
 - [GoTrue](https://github.com/netlify/gotrue) is an SWT-based API for managing users and issuing SWT tokens.
 - [Kong](https://github.com/Kong/kong) is a cloud-native API gateway.

+Supabase is not a 1-to-1 mapping of Firebase.
+While we are building many of the features that Firebase offers, we are not going about it the same way.

+Our technological choices are quite different to Firebase.
+Everything we use is open source.
+Wherever possible, we use and support existing tools in the ecosystem, rather than developing from scratch.

+Most notably, we use Postgres rather than a NoSQL store.
+This was a deliberate choice.
+We believe that no other database on the market offers the scalability and functionality required to legitimately compete with Firebase.